CBEP-SoCB-Details/FOCB_WQ/Analysis/FOCB-Continuous-Time-and-Tide.md

 # Evaluating Time Coordinates

 There has been some ambiguity in the past about how datetimes were created by FOCB.
-We checkher eto confirm that those problems have been respolved
+We check here to confirm that those problems have been resolved.

 ## Common Timezone Names for Reference